-These DSM-V diagnostic criteria may be useful in arguing before a court that a person has an intellectual disability.
-However, eligibility for disability services provided or funded by the Victorian Government Department of Health and Human Services (DHHS) is determined by the criteria set out in the Disability Act, or (for those areas of Victoria that have already transitioned to the National Disability Insurance Scheme (NDIS) launch site and other areas of Victoria once they have transitioned to the NDIS) under the National Disability Insurance Scheme Act 2013 (“NDIS Act”).
+These DSM-5 diagnostic criteria may be useful in arguing before a court that a person has an intellectual disability.
+However, eligibility for disability services provided or funded by the Victorian Government Department of Health and Human Services is determined by the criteria set out in the Disability Act, or (for those areas of Victoria that have already transitioned to the National Disability Insurance Scheme (NDIS)) under the National Disability Insurance Scheme Act 2013 (“NDIS Act”).
 See “Eligibility for services under the Disability Act”.

 Generalisations about intellectual disability – and about the capacity of a person with an intellectual disability – frequently underestimate a person’s abilities.
 Intellectual disability may limit a person’s functional skills, ability to learn and understanding of concepts, but there are many degrees of intellectual disability.
 Many people who have an intellectual disability are able to function very well.
 Others may need some assistance with some aspects of their life.
 And others may need significant assistance.

 In the past, there has been general confusion between intellectual disability and mental illness.
-The Disability Act (and the IDPSA prior to 1 July 2007) and the Mental Health Act 2014 (Vic) make a clear distinction between the two.
+The Disability Act (and the IDPS Act prior to 1 July 2007) and the Mental Health Act 2014 (Vic) make a clear distinction between the two.

-Some people may have both an intellectual disability and a mental illness.
+Some people may have both an intellectual disability or a developmental disability and a mental illness.
 This is called “dual disability”.
 Another term, “dual diagnosis”, means a person has both a mental illness and a substance-use disorder.

-Until 1 July 2007, when the Disability Act came into effect, no specific legislation dealt with the provision of services to people with other forms of cognitive impairment, such as acquired brain injury (cognitive impairment caused by accidents, organic brain injury or drug use) or some autism spectrum disorders.
-People who had these or other disabilities may have accessed services funded under the Disability Services Act 1991 (Vic) [repealed] (“DSA (Vic)”) and the Disability Services Act 1986 (Cth) (“DSA (Cth)”).
-The Disability Act extended this coverage to include people with some other forms of cognitive impairment, such as acquired brain injury.
+Until 1 July 2007, when the Disability Act came into effect, no specific legislation dealt with the provision of services to people with other forms of cognitive impairment (e.g. acquired brain injury, which is cognitive impairment caused by accidents or drug use, or organic brain injury) and some autism spectrum disorders.
+People with these disabilities could access services funded under the Disability Services Act 1991 (Vic) [repealed] (“DSA (Vic)”) and the Disability Services Act 1986 (Cth) (“DSA (Cth)”).
+The Disability Act extended the coverage to include people with some other forms of cognitive impairment (e.g. acquired brain injury).